GWilman/WDI_PROJECT_1/README.md

 ##### [Visit website](https://wee-words.herokuapp.com/) for best playing experience (the game was not designed for mobile).

+*Please be aware that Heroku apps go to sleep after 30 mins of inactivity and may take a little time to load*

 ---

 ###### WeeWords takes place in a 100% CSS-built and animated environment, with the weather changing on each level as the player progresses.